aurodev/GPlay3D/README.md

 # GPlay3D
-GPlay3D is C ++ cross-platform game engine for creating 2D / 3D games.
+GPlay3D is C++ cross-platform game engine for creating 2D / 3D games.
 GPlay3D is a fork of the [GamePlay engine](http://www.gameplay3d.io/) v3.0 and based on the [BGFX](https://github.com/bkaradzic/bgfx) graphics api.

 Goal of this fork is to continue the evolution of this engine version by integrating new functionalities and modern rendering techniques.

 ## Status
 - Actually only Qt projects are up to date to build engine and samples, cmake will follow soon.